Tonic (band): 1999–2003

+On March 1, 1999 the band released the now out-of-print Live and Enhanced CD, which featured an acoustic version of "If You Could Only See" and the previously unreleased music video of "Soldier's Daughter".
 The band returned to the studio to self-produce their second album.
 Released on November 9, 1999, the album title Sugar shared the same name as the fifth track on the recording.
 The creative and collaborative process spanned several geographic locations including Austin, Texas, and a 15000 sqft mansion in New Orleans, Louisiana, where actual recording for the album was performed.
 "Knock Down Walls" and "You Wanted More" were charting singles released off the record, with the latter having first appeared on the soundtrack to the movie American Pie.
 With Shepard no longer part of the band, Peter Maloney played drums on the album, although Joey Waronker filled in for the single "You Wanted More".
 Music videos for the songs "You Wanted More" and "Mean to Me" were created as part of the album's promotion.
 Tonic appeared on the television shows Late Night with Conan O'Brien and The Martin Short Show in late 1999 as part of additional promotion.
 Sugar spent eight total weeks on the Billboard 200 chart, reaching a peak of No. 81 in its first week of release.

 A cover of the song "East Bound and Down" for the King of the Hill original television soundtrack rounded out the group's output for the year 1999.
 The band later contributed a performance of "Mean To Me" to the fourth installment in the charitable Live in the X Lounge album series.
+In 2000, Tonic allowed their song "Mean To Me" from their album Sugar to be released as a single from the soundtrack album for the Warner Bros. film Gossip, which was directed by Academy Award-winning director Davis Guggenheim.
+The band appeared in the music video for the song, which featured clips from the film as well as actors from it, who seemingly appear to be interacting with the band via webcam as they perform the song.

 Tonic took a break from constant touring and recording, time which Hart used to, "...make sure the next record would be coming from fresh eyes and ears" after he moved to a new home in Nashville, Tennessee.
 In 2002, the band began collaborating with producer Bob Rock on their next studio recording.
 In contrast to the "exhausting" experience of self-producing Sugar, producer Rock's "laid-back efficiency" and Hawaii studio location provided a welcome change.
 The resulting studio album, Head on Straight, was released on September 1, 2002.